 Curb appeal is essential, since potential buyers may make their decision before stepping inside.
 Spruce up any landscaping and entryways, and repair chips in concrete.
-Perhaps you should replace the door or some siding with manufactured stone (see chart).
+Perhaps you should replace the door or some siding with manufactured stone.
 Property photos that show foliage in different seasons are a plus.

 Quick fixes that pay off include painting the rooms using neutral colors; cleaning curtains or buying new ones; replacing dated light fixtures, door handles and cabinet hardware; fixing leaky faucets; cleaning grout; and getting closet doors on their tracks.